-There are many types of botulinum toxin A. At Durham Private Doctors we currently use only Botox and Bocouture.
+There are many types of botulinum toxin type A. At Durham Private Doctors we use only Botox for facial and medical aesthetics.
+If toxin is required for Wow Fusion treatments, Bocouture is sometimes used as it does not require cold chain storage and is easily mixed with the mesotherapy.

-Botox and Bocouture are made from a purified protein and are designed for cosmetic and clinical purposes.
-When injected into the muscle, they block the nerve pathway and prevent muscle contraction.
-In other words, they relax the muscle.
-In this way, wrinkles and creases in the skin caused by muscle contraction can be targeted, reduced, removed, or even prevented.
+Botox is made from a purified protein by the pharmaceutical industry for medical and cosmetic purposes.
+When Botox is injected into muscle, it blocks the nerve pathway and therefore stops the activation of muscle contraction.
+In other words, Botox relaxes the muscle and blocks or reduces movement.
+By doing this, wrinkles and creases caused by repeated muscle contraction can be targeted, reduced, removed or even prevented.
+Botox also has an incredible beneficial effect on the skin quality by its action on the sebum glands in the skin.

 Botox has been on the market for over 20 years and has a well-established safety history.
 It has been researched and tested extensively to ensure that it is effective and safe to use.